 - Linking your most important keywords to authority sites that provide useful information and resources to your readers

 - Making it easy for visitors to find other relevant pages and links on your site

 You should also choose images that are relevant to the PACE program.
 The best images are ones that are unique to your organization.
-Stock photos can be effective if you choose carefully, but they lack the authenticity that you’ll get if you have photographs of your facilities and employees.
+Stock photos can be effective if you choose carefully, but they lack the authenticity you’ll get if you have photographs of your facilities and employees.

-Our pay-per-click service can help you refine your targeting and get the biggest possible response for your Facebook advertising budget.
+Our pay-per-click service can help refine your targeting and get the biggest possible response for your Facebook advertising budget.

-Call and Lead Tracking
+Call and Lead Tracking for PACE Marketing

 After you have optimized your website and started marketing your organization’s PACE-related services, the next step is tracking the calls and leads you get as a result of your marketing campaign.

 Call tracking can be accomplished by creating unique telephone numbers for each ad or campaign you create.
 The calls can be routed to the same place, but having them come in to a dedicated number will ensure you know which ad campaign generated the lead.